joaoefornazari/phpQuery/README.md

 It has *get* and *set* methods as OOP requires, so you can get the attributes array and the content quite easily.

 To render it on the browser, every ```DOM_Element``` has a function ```constructHTML()``` where it returns a String ```<type attr="value">content</type>```.

+## Contribute

+Feel free to add or contribute to this project.